fabianVagnoni/Stream_Analytics_Projects/README.md

 - Add new special event types in `special_events.py`.
 - Modify demand or traffic patterns in `temporal_patterns.py`.
 - Update schemas in the JSON/AVRO schema files.

+## Event Hub Design Choices
+- `Ride Events` topic has 4 partitions due to the rather large volume of events generated.
+-

 ## Troubleshooting
 - **Missing Modules**: Ensure all imported custom modules are available.